ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_typo3/guide.en-au.md

 Read the information displayed on the screen and choose the option that suits you:

 - `Create empty starting page`: Select this option to create a default page for your website.
 Once you have confirmed this step, enter your domain name in your web browser to access your Typo3 website.
-- `Take me straight to the backend` : select this option to be redirected to your website's dashboard Typo3.
-With this dashboard, you will need to create your web pages yourself, power their content, and much more.
+- `Take me straight to the backend`: Select this option to be redirected to your Typo3 website's dashboard.
+With this dashboard, you can create your web pages, edit their content, and much more.
 You can find more information in the [official documentation of Typo3](https://docs.typo3.org/Home/GettingStarted.html){.external}.

 Click `Open the TYPO3 Backend`{.action} to confirm the option you have just chosen.